Cheadle Manor Care Home, Greater Manchester

 I have over 36 years’ experience working in clinical and management positions in both the NHS and independent care sector I have recently relocated back to the North West and I am thrilled to join the highly talented team at New Care Homes as Home Manager of the lovely Cheadle Manor Care Centre.

-Rowena Bolton, Clinical Lead
+Rowena Bolton, Deputy Manager

 I qualified in 1995 in Leicester as one of the first Project 2000 diploma nurses.
 I then worked in Reading and Cheltenham for the NHS before moving to care homes in 2007 and moved to Cheadle Hulme in 2009.
 I have worked in a Clinical Lead role since 2017.
 My background and passion is stroke care, end of life care and looking after people living with dementia.
 I love to mentor and coach people on how to give good care to people living with the dementia, putting the person first and dementia second.
 New Care has the values that I hold dear as a nurse which is putting the resident at the centre of everything we do and building a new team at Cheadle Manor means we can move forward with that philosophy as a team.